Pulse Style: Outfit of the day - Fashion - Pulse

 Pulse Style's daily fashion inspiration where fashion enthusiasts/ fashion loving individual styles are broken down to serve as a style pointer for everyday wear and more...

-She sports the look with lace detailed ankle boots and sling bag with chain details.
-She wore soft glowing make up look and dramatic eyeliner to seal the look just fierce, working her hair in short tousled waves.

-ALSO READ: See all the bold looks on the Headies' red carpet

-What do you think of her look as OOTD inspiration?
-For more of her style as inspiration, follow her on Instagram @infashionitrust
+For more of her styles as inspiration, follow her on Instagram @rantiinreview

 Do you ever witness anything interesting or exciting?
 Just take out your phone and send us the exclusive pictures or video and we will pay you cash.
 More information here or just e-mail to eyewitness@pulse.ng or What's App to 09098947580.
 Please include what, who, when, where, why.